 The essence of religiosity is witnessing in passive state of being, it is not thinking, it is not an effort.We innocently observe the activity of little self in self-inquiry.

-Insights in self-inquiry by P.V.S.SURYANARAYANA RAJU.
+Self-inquiry in Adi Sankara works by P.V.S.SURYANARAYANA RAJU.